isomerpages/imda-tradetrust/_about/What is TradeTrust.md

 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/-YD21elPXxs?si=SiP7FweDc7l28yxW"></iframe>
 </div>
 <p>TradeTrust Overview Video</p>
-<p>Some commonly asked FAQ:</p>
+<p>Some commonly asked questions:</p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary><strong>Are my data and transactions safe?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Your data resides in the electronic document files generated and is not
-written into the public blockchain to preserves data confidentiality.
+written into the public blockchain to preserve data confidentiality.
 Only the title ownership is tracked through the use of Non-Fungible Tokens (NFTs) on one of the selected blockchains for title documents.</p>
 <p></p>